NFL Rumors: Amari Cooper And Dak Prescott Could Make Dallas Cowboys Choose Between Them

 — ProFootballTalk (@ProFootballTalk) May 8, 2019

-The Cowboys are in a situation of which there are good and bad things about how everything currently stands for them.
-Of course, they have a very powerful offense with some extremely talented players which should make for a good season.
+The Cowboys are in a situation where there are good and bad things about how everything currently stands for them.
+Of course, they have a very powerful offense with some extremely talented players, which should make for a good season.

 At the end of the upcoming season, they will have to battle this problem with Dak Prescott and Amari Cooper.
-Depending on what happens with their contracts and the franchise tag, the Cowboys could end up being in the exact same situation after the next season with Ezekiel Elliott taking the place of the now-missing Cowboy.
+Depending on what happens with their contracts and the franchise tag, the Cowboys could end up being in the exact same situation after the next season, with Ezekiel Elliott taking the place of the now-missing Cowboy.

 Potential #Cowboys Extensions